 What to cook is the most complicated decision you make every single day, especially when you are a stay-at-home mom.
 Staying proactive is key.
 When the school year starts, moms need to plan everything ahead.
 Try to plan outfits for the whole week on Sunday.
-Prepare lunch a night before and plan meals breakfast, lunch, and dinner in advance.
+Prepare lunch the night before and plan meals, breakfast, lunch, and dinner in advance.

 Preparing freezer meals in advance could save you a ton of time during the week.

-That way you will be able to save time and energy for the whole week.
+That way you can save time and energy for the whole week.